brkt1/zion-website/README.md

     *   `ProtectedRoute` ensures an active session and redirects if not present.
     *   The system verifies if the `gameTypeId` of the active session matches the requested game route.
 If not, the user is redirected to a "Wrong Game Type" page.
     *   The `GameTimer` component displays the remaining time, which persists even if the user navigates away or restarts the browser.
-6.  **Game Completion**: When the timer expires or the game concludes, the session ends, and the score is saved via the backend API.
+6.  **Game Completion**: When the timer expires or the game concludes, the score is saved via the backend API.
 7.  **Role-Based Access**:
     *   **Admin**: Can access `/admin` (protected by `RoleProtectedRoute` for `ADMIN` role).
     *   **Cafe Owner**: Can access `/cafe-owner/dashboard` (protected by `RoleProtectedRoute` for `CAFE_OWNER` or `ADMIN` roles).